Business Support Services

 - The Federal government announced GST and HST taxes and duties on imports deferred will be deferred until June.

-- On March 31, we hosted MP Lloyd Longfield, MPP Mike Schreiner and Mayor Cam Guthrie to talk about how they are working to support businesses.
+- On March 31 and April 21, we hosted MP Lloyd Longfield, MPP Mike Schreiner and Mayor Cam Guthrie to talk about how they are working to support businesses.

 - The first half of the webinar presents a national and international economic outlook.